 - The HPV vaccine adverse event rate cannot be accurately determined from data from Vaccine Adverse Event Reporting System (VAERS).
 (It’s dumpster diving.)
 (Citation describing how to critically examine VAERS and other post hoc data)

-If Katie Couric presents data this robust, this highly peer-reviewed, this well accepted, then maybe she can overcome the scientific consensus with respect to HPV vaccines.
-But until that point, and I don’t expect it would happen, she’s merely pushing the agenda of the anonymous vaccine deniers who think that an hours worth of research on the internet is equivalent to real scientific research, who think that the shilling of Tomljenovic and Shaw is real science, and who try to manipulate heartbreaking stories of people who want to blame vaccines for the deaths of loved ones, but have no evidence that vaccines were involved.
+If any of the anti HPV vaccine group could present data this robust, this highly peer-reviewed, this well accepted, then maybe they could contradict the scientific consensus with respect to HPV vaccines.
+But until that point, and I don’t expect it will ever happen, then the anti HPV vaccine crowd is merely pushing the agenda of the anonymous vaccine deniers who think that an hours worth of research on the internet is equivalent to real scientific research, who think that the shilling of Tomljenovic and Shaw is real science, and who try to manipulate heartbreaking stories of people who want to blame vaccines for the deaths of loved ones, but have no evidence that vaccines were involved.